You’ve spent weeks framing the course, writing the course notes, building PowerPoint slides, booking just the right venue.

 Some of the things you probably stress over in your training are much less important than you think.

 The following areas are service hygiene factors.
-That means that as long as you provide an adequate service in these areas, it will not affect customer loyalty one way or the other.
+That means, as long as you provide an adequate service in these areas, it will not affect customer loyalty one way or the other.

 - Customer service before and during the course